 When it comes to measuring quality of life, the BODE System is preferred which collects metrics such as body mass index, airflow limitation (PFTs), breathlessness and exercise capacity through a six-minute walk test.

 In any illness, every individual is different regarding the expression of their symptoms.
 Genetics, weight, diet and exercise can be large influencers on quality of life and life expectancy.
 This means that regardless of which of the emphysema stages you may find yourself, the capacity to change your life—and lifespan—through personal lifestyle changes is entirely within your hands.
 If you’re currently smoking and don’t know where to start, start with quitting.

-If you or a loved one suffers from a chronic disease like emphysema, COPD, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one suffers from a chronic disease like emphysema, COPD, pulmonary fibrosis or other symptoms of lung disease, the Lung Health Institute may be able to help with a variety of adult cellular therapy options.
+Contact us today at 888-745-6697 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.